TimothySchelz/cs3500/PS4/Resources/README.txt

 The naming scheme of the tests is Public_NameofMethodBeingTested_SpecificCase().
 So if I wanted to test GetCellContents on a cell that is empty it would be called Public_GetCellContents_EmptyCell().
 Numbers can also follow the specific case if I have a few methods testing the same thing in slightly different ways for some reason.

+According to a TA's(Matthew) directive I am not worrying about instances where a formula depends on a variable that has a String in it.  i.e. A1 = "Hello", B2 = A1 - 5.